acg/alangrow.com/content/blog/slippery-device-names.html.md

 However, those of us who operate and upgrade servers have different (higher?) expectations.

 The essential problem is described in gory detail on debian's [NetworkInterfaceNames wiki page](https://wiki.debian.org/NetworkInterfaceNames).
 "We're not in the 90s anymore, network devices come and go, deal with it.
-That said, here are a dozen different ways to avoid this new nonsense."
+That said, here are a dozen different ways to avoid this new nonsense..."

 Adding `net.ifnames=0` boot parameters to `/etc/default/grub` worked for me: